OpenDataDSL/documentation/docs/data/power-gas/_TENNET_EL_PRICE.md

 ### Schedule

-The schedule for collecting the file is at 17:00 GMT daily.
+The D-1 day file will be collected daily at 23:45 GMT.

 ### Sample File